St. John's College of Liberal Arts and SciencesQueens Campus, Staten Island Campus

 Whether they work in business or private research, computers or government, mathematicians use their knowledge and skills to find practical solutions to real-world problems.

 As a Mathematics major, you gain a solid foundation in the knowledge and skills that underlie mathematics.
 Our courses cover topics such as the mathematical basis for computers, computer languages and advanced concepts in mathematics.
 Developing expertise in these and other related areas, you build the habits of thought needed for mastering concepts in mathematics — concepts applicable to many fields as well as advanced academic study.

-As a Mathematics major, you may be eligible to pursue pathways to graduate programs in the School of Education.
+As a Mathematics major, you may be eligible to pursue pathways to graduate study.

 Mikhail Ostrovskii, Ph.D.

 Professor and Chair

 Admission requirements for the Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees in Mathematics are identical to those currently outlined for admission to a four-year Bachelor of Arts degree in St. John’s College of Liberal Arts and Sciences.

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission.